linrongbin16/lin.vim/README.md

     $ git clone https://github.com/linrongbin16/lin.vim ~/.vim && cd ~/.vim && ./install.sh
 ```

+Notice the `install.sh` script has 3 mode: full, limit and basic.

+By default `install.sh` script use full mode: enables all features for best user experience, which consumes unignorable CPU, memory and graphics.

+For lower performance or older devices, use `./install.sh --limit` option to install limit mode, it will disable extra highlights, colors and other language servers.

+For extremely restricted environment, which has limited software resources or lack of user authentication (such as production environment), use `./install.sh --basic` option to install basic mode, it only install pure vim configurations, without any third party softwares or vim plugins.

+Please try `./install.sh --help` (or `.\install.ps1 -Help`) for more information.

 ## Windows

 > The goal of installation on windows is to install native executable file, no [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) nor [MYSY2](https://www.msys2.org/) for below reasons: